 Next comes the dial of this model which doesn’t look cluttered despite having a plethora of subdials, hour markers and date display.
 These subdials contain useful information including a perpetual calendar, five time zones, 12/24 hour time, alarm and the power remaining in the watch’s reserve.
 Metrics desired by the professional diver when submerged under many meters of water.

 While other features of this model are also useful, its star feature has to be its titanium case.
 Lightweight yet sturdy, titanium rivals stainless steel in strength while weighing half as much.
 It is also resistant to corrosion from regular body sweat as well as sea water.

 Given the price tag of this dive watch, Citizen did well to supply it with a sapphire crystal dial.
 It is resistant to scratches and has an anti-reflective coating plus the crystal’s polished surface means reading the date and time is a cinch.
 Oh, and it has a water resistance 200m rating.

 In love with those age-old watches which had a backlight to remain relevant after dark?
 Then you’ll surely find the Casio G-Shock to complement your taste.

 Design-wise, the Casio G-Shock wasn’t built to impress.
-Instead, with its shock-resistant casing and ISO200M water resistance, this watch is built to last.
+Instead, with its shock-resistant casing and water resistance 200m ISO rating, this watch is built to last.
 So while it would do little for those after looks, others who want their watch to be sturdy will find plenty to admire in the G-Shock.

-As far as divers are concerned, this watch provides two very important graphs: Moon Graph and Tide Graph.
+As far as a professional diver is concerned, this watch provides two very important graphs: Moon Graph and Tide Graph (along with date display).
 You can rely on the information provided by them to calculate the best time to get underwater.
 And its backlight ensures that the watch stays readable even when it’s dark out there.